 Monitoring the effectiveness of the class ea process

 Hydro One is responsible for monitoring the effectiveness of the Class EA Process by ensuring that the document remains relevant and current.
 As noted in Section 5.5 of the Class EA Document, Hydro One will produce a consolidated annual monitoring report including information provided by all project proponents who use the Class EA in that calendar year.
-The report will be submitted each year in April to the Ministry of the Environment, Conservation and Parks.
+The report will be submitted each year on or before April 1st to the Ministry of the Environment, Conservation and Parks (MECP).